cgwire/awesome-cg-vfx-pipeline/README.md

-# Awesome CG Pipeline
+# Awesome CG / VFX Pipeline

-List of open-source technologies that will help in the process of building a pipeline for CG productions.
+List of open-source technologies that will help in the process of building a pipeline for CG or VFX productions.

 Any contribution is welcome!